 The dance performances last night were fantastic!
 The dancers were from the Sangkheum (hope in Khmer) Center for Children.
 The organization houses 53 orphans and provides social, scholastic, and medical support to others.
 Altogether 250 children participate in their socio-educational program.
 I didn’t take photos of the performance as it would have been disruptive to their dancing.
-The dances were so well done and some of those performed included a large number of girls and boys.
+The dances were well done and included a large number of girls and boys.

 These are brief summaries of just a few of the many impressive temples to visit at Ancient Angkor: